Crisis Management in Public Relations

 Pret made the decision not to communicate the story until it hit the headlines during the inquest.
 It also came to light there had been nine similar allergic reactions recorded in the year prior to her death.
 Pret’s initial reaction was to blame a smaller supplier for the labelling.
 Not good.

-In addition, Natasha’s Law will come into force in the summer of 2021 requiring all food businesses to clearly label the full ingredients of pre-packaged food.
+In addition, Natasha’s Law came into force in the summer of 2021 requiring all food businesses to clearly label the full ingredients of pre-packaged food.

 Boeing Blunder

-And lastly on our bad PR list is Boeing’s tone deaf response to the tragic 737 MAX PR crisis in March 2018.
+And lastly on our bad PR list is Boeing’s tone deaf response: the tragic 737 MAX PR crisis in March 2018.

 Following two crashes featuring Boeing 737 MAX 8 aircraft in 2018 and 2019, which cost hundreds of lives, Boeing steadfastly refused to ground other aircraft and dismissed consumers’ concerns.
 It turned out there was an autopilot system that engaged during take-off which was susceptible to error and pilots hadn’t been warned.

-Be prepared and have a PR crisis management plan in place for your organisation.
+My advice?
+Be prepared and always have a PR crisis management plan in place for your organisation.